 So what did I find?
 I mean apart from the obvious: an Asian mega-city, an international finance hub sporting an array of architectural show pieces promoting various brand-egos.

 What I found was, I guess, what was ever there: the gateway to southern China, to trade and riches.
-Now it sort of belongs to China (and only 'sort of' if the Hong Kongers could have their way).
-And the haze sits over it all: the tropical haze, the industrial haze.
-Everything is just that little unclear.
-But clear enough to paint.
+Now it belongs to China and the Hong Kongers have mostly quietened down.

 A haze sits over it all: the tropical haze, the industrial haze.
 Everything is just that little unclear ...